Is Pigeon Poop Toxic? Everything You Need to Know

 Health Risks

-Bird droppings are not only unsightly but also highly hazardous to human health, with birds carrying over 60 diseases and parasites, many of which can cause severe illness.
-Those that come in direct contact with bird droppings are at risk of potential health hazards.
+Pigeon droppings are not only unsightly but also highly hazardous to human health, with birds carrying over 60 diseases and parasites, many of which can cause severe illness.
+Those who come in direct contact with bird droppings are at risk of potential health hazards.
 It is also advised that people with lung or other health conditions should avoid dried bird droppings as much as possible.

 Those who are most at risk are vulnerable people with pre-existing lung or immune system conditions, who should avoid situations where dried bird droppings may be aerosolized and stay clear of excavation, construction, or demolition work where large quantities of bird poop may be disturbed and cause potential health risks.